Motorcycle Accident Attorneys Serving Clients in Raleigh, New Bern, And Morehead City, and Throughout North Carolina

 Uneven or damaged surfaces—broken or rough pavement, bumps, holes, ruts, etc.

 Many unsafe driving conditions that cause injury or death to motorcycle riders exist due to the carelessness of the North Carolina Department of Transportation and its contractors.
 For example, unmaintained median barriers can allow vehicles that would otherwise be redirected to cross over into a motorcyclist’s lane of travel.
-At Howard Stallings, we have filed such lawsuits against the NCDOT and its contractors.
+At Howard Stallings Law Firm, we have filed such lawsuits against the NCDOT and its contractors.
 Even where there is no at-fault driver involved in a motorcycle accident, you may be able to obtain recovery from unexpected parties due to unsafe driving conditions existing on and around the roadway.

 Negligent Drivers & Other Vehicles